DustinLin/dustinlin.github.io/index.markdown

 # [link](./cont.html) , you can think to other pages like this, so far will have this one page
 layout:  default
 ---
-I'm a first-year masters student at University of California, San Diego (UCSD) advised by [Russell Impagliazzo](https://cseweb.ucsd.edu/~russell/).
-I completed my undergrad at UCSD in 2022 with a BS in Computer Science.
-During that time I was very fortunate to have also worked with [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/) and [Gerald Soosai Raj](https://geraldsoosairaj.github.io/).
+I'm an incoming PhD student at Northeastern University, grateful to be advised by [Emanuele Viola](https://www.ccs.neu.edu/home/viola/).
 My interests lie in complexity theory, particularly pseudorandomness and the use of randomness in computation.

+I completed my masters and undergrad at the University of California, San Diego (UCSD), where I was advised by [Russell Impagliazzo](https://cseweb.ucsd.edu/~russell/).
+During my time at UCSD I was also very fortunate to have worked with [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/) and [Gerald Soosai Raj](https://geraldsoosairaj.github.io/).

-My master's thesis will be a survey on the connections between randomness extractors and pseudorandom generators, and how they relate to optimal derandomization.
+My master's thesis was a survey on the connections between randomness extractors and pseudorandom generators, and how they relate to optimal derandomization.

-Starting next fall I will be attending Northeastern University as a PhD student, where I will be advised by [Emanuele Viola](https://www.ccs.neu.edu/home/viola/).

 ## teaching